elplatt/NetFT/networks/Readme.md

 # Network generators

 This package generates different kinds of networks.
-All objects have a `nodes` list containing integer node ids, as well as an `edges` list containing 2-sets of node ids.
+All objects have a `nodes` set containing integer node ids, as well as an `edges` set containing frozensets of node ids.

 Currently available networks are:
 * Cube(m): An m-dimensional cube